fluffyrobot19/project-assistant-v2/README.md

 Please run the `RUN.sh` script from a Bash terminal.

-This script will do some process checks (whether Docker is running, and the necessary ports are free), as well as run the `Dockerfile` and `docker-compose.yml`˙files.
+This script will do some process checks (whether Docker is running, and the necessary ports are free), as well as run the `Dockerfile` and `docker-compose.yml` files.

 A guest user is set up for the database in the `docker-compose.yml` file.